Sunday, January 27, 2013

 In his Conference address of October 1989, Elder Scott also taught: “When we seek inspiration to help make decisions, the Lord gives gentle promptings.
 These require us to think, to exercise faith, to work, to struggle at times, and to act.
 Seldom does the whole answer to a decisively important matter or complex problem come all at once.
 More often, it comes a piece at a time, without the end in sight.”

-This is in keeping with President Joseph F Smith’s account of how he received his testimony.
-Having the Prophet Joseph as his uncle, as Hyrum Smith as his father, he was, no doubt, accustomed to hearing of marvelous manifestations of the Spirit.
+This is in keeping with President Joseph F. Smith’s account of how he received his testimony.
+Having had the Prophet Joseph as his uncle, and Hyrum Smith as his father, he was, no doubt, accustomed to hearing of marvelous manifestations of the Spirit.
 As a young teen, he served as a missionary, and these are his words about how he gained his testimony.
-I suspect many of us in this ward received ours in the same way.
+I suspect many of us received ours in the same way.

 “When I as a boy first started out in the ministry, I would frequently go out and ask the Lord to show me some marvelous thing, in order that I might receive a testimony.
 But the Lord withheld marvels from me, and showed me the truth, line upon line, precept upon precept, here a little and there a little, until He made me to know the truth from the crown of my head to the soles of my feet, and until doubt and fear had been absolutely purged from me.”
 (Gospel Doctrine, 5th edition, p.7)

 D&C 43 – The Spirit Prompts According to our Stewardships